wildducktheories/tasklet/README.md

 executing with their spawning scheduler as the current scheduler on their execution thread.

 ### method: Scheduler getScheduler()
 Answers the Scheduler instance currently associated with the current thread or create a new such instance.

-If a new instance is created, the synchronous thread for this instance will be automatically created when required.
+If a new instance is created, execution of synchronous tasklets scheduled by the current thread will occur before the associated schedule() call returns.
+Normally, execution of synchronously scheduled tasklets does not commence unless the scheduler's run() metbod is active.

 As a general rule, <code>SchedulerAPI.getScheduler()</code> should only be called on threads with active <code>Scheduler.schedule(Tasklet, Directive)</code> or <code>SchedulerAPI.with(Scheduler, Tasklet)</code>